Conveyancing

 Advising on Buy-to-Let and Off-Plan purchases

-We also have personal contacts with the UK's leading fee-free mortgage broker who can be contacted directly to assist clients
+We also have regular contact with one of the the UK's leading fee-free mortgage brokers who can be contacted

-in arranging their mortgages, which again in the present economic climate is very important.
-Details of this firm appears on our Links page.
+directly to assist clients in arranging their mortgages, which again in the present economic climate is very important.
+Details of this firm

 As properties get older, various structural and cosmetic defects can occur which may need rectifying before a property can be